jenningsloy318/Docker-Cluster/Kubernetes/Operations/README.md

    - we can also use ingres to expose the services.

-     - for details about ingress, refer to [kubernetes userguide](https://kubernetes.io/docs/user-guide/ingress/) and [ingress github](https://github.com/kubernetes/ingress).
+     - for details about ingress, refer to [kubernetes userguide](https://kubernetes.io/docs/user-guide/ingress/) and [ingress github](https://github.com/kubernetes/ingress) and [ingress configuration](https://github.com/kubernetes/ingress/blob/master/controllers/nginx/configuration.md)

      - since we have some special demands about the ingress, we need to change the some default settings in nginx, so we create [nginx.tmpl](./ingress/nginx.tmpl), I changed the default http port to 8080 since 80 port is disabed by fault in our datacenter.